-When the cement composite reinforced with glass fiber is called glass fiber reinforced concrete (GFRC), generally used for architectural cladding.
+When the cement composite is reinforced with glass fiber is called glass fiber reinforced concrete (GFRC), generally used for architectural cladding.
 In GFRC, the fiber length and content in the fresh matrix have to be limited because of workability problems.

 Here we will learn about glass fiber reinforced concrete, glass fiber reinforced concrete advantages & disadvantages.